-While Miami, Key West, and the other south Florida cities experience balmy temps year-round (averaging 70 degrees Fahrenheit or warmer this month) perfect for beach days and ocean swimming, central and northern Florida are typically cooler than most people expect and can get close to 40 degrees Fahrenheit in the evenings.
+Southern Florida's cities experience balmy temps year-round, making February beach days the norm, but central and northern Florida are typically cooler than most people expect.
+Sometimes temperatures even drop to 40 degrees Fahrenheit (4 degrees Celsius) in the evenings.

 Florida Weather in February

-The water temperature for the Gulf of Mexico on the western coast ranges from the above 50 degrees Fahrenheit (10 degrees Celsius) to the high 60s F (20 C) this time of year.
-The Atlantic Ocean on the east side averages in the mid-to-high 50s F (15 C) from central Florida and above.
+The water temperature for the Gulf of Mexico on the western coast ranges from 50 degrees Fahrenheit (10 degrees Celsius) to 60-some degrees Fahrenheit (20 degrees Celsius) this time of year.
+The Atlantic Ocean on the east side typically stays above 50 degrees Fahrenheit (10 degrees Celsius) from central Florida and above.
 The beaches to the south, such as West Palm Beach, Miami, and The Florida Keys, are always several degrees warmer than those located further north.

 What to Pack

-If you happen to be planning a romantic Valentine's Day falls in the middle of the month, if you're planning a romantic getaway, don't forget to pack dress-up clothing for a special night out.
-Besides wanting to impress your significant other, your restaurant of choice may require a dress code.
+If you happen to be planning a romantic Valentine's Day getaway, don't forget to pack formal clothing for a special night out.
+Besides wanting to impress your significant other, your restaurant of choice may enforce a dress code.

-Shorts, sandals, T-shirts, and sundresses are a must for the Florida sun, but also be sure to take along a sweater and jacket for possible chilly nights.
-You should also pack a bathing suit, even if you don't plan on hitting the beach since most hotel swimming pools are heated.
-And, don't forget your sunblock—even on cloudy days, you can still get a bad sunburn.
+Shorts, sandals, t-shirts, and sundresses are a must for the Florida sun, but also be sure to take along a sweater and jacket for possible chilly nights.
+You should also pack a bathing suit, even if you don't plan on hitting the beach.
+Most hotel swimming pools are heated.
+Lastly, don't forget your sunblock, even on cloudy days, you can still get a bad sunburn.

 February Events in Florida

-- Seven Seas Food Festival (mid-February through April): Enjoy local craft beers, listen to live concerts and performances, and taste new culinary delights at this food festival taking place every weekend from February 7 to May 3 at SeaWorld Orlando.
+- Seven Seas Food Festival: Enjoy local craft beers, listen to live concerts and performances, and taste new culinary delights at this food festival taking place every weekend from February 7 to May 3 at SeaWorld Orlando.

-- Florida State Fair (early to mid-February): Showcasing the best Florida has to offer in the agribusiness, this event is held each year in Tampa, and draws families and farming fans alike from all over the state.
+- Florida State Fair: Showcasing the best agribusiness Florida has to offer, the state fair is held each year in Tampa, drawing families and farmers alike from all over the state.
 In 2020, it will be held from February 6 to 17.

-- Lake Worth Street Painting Festival (end of February): Guests can stroll the downtown streets of Lake Worth to view the most beautiful chalk art street paintings from 600 different artists, all for free and taking place on February 22 and 23, 2020.
+- Lake Worth Street Painting Festival: Guests can stroll the downtown streets of Lake Worth to view the most beautiful chalk art street paintings from 600 different artists, all for free and taking place on February 22 and 23, 2020.

 February Travel Tips

-- Florida's mild climate continues throughout the winter months.
-However, there is a chance for cold temperatures—even frost—during the first half of February in both northern and central Florida.
-So, if you plan on enjoying the famous white sand beaches, you may want to plan your trip later in the month.
+- Florida's mild climate continues throughout the winter months, but there is a chance for cold temperatures, even frost, during the first half of February in both northern and central Florida.
+If you plan on enjoying the famous white sand beaches, you may want to plan your trip later in the month.